flywheel-io/gears/spec/readme.md

 ## The run script

-The fun file is `/flywheel/v0/run`.
+The `run` file is `/flywheel/v0/run`.
 The file must be executable (`chmod +x run`).
 It can be a bash script, a python function, or any other executable.

 The run script is the only entry point used for the gear and must accomplish everything the gear sets out to do.
 On success or permanent failure, exit zero.
 On transient failure, exit non-zero.